-What's your RRSP contribution limit?
-Here's the max for 2017
+What’s my RRSP contribution limit?

-If you’re like many Canadians, you’re hoping you’ve paid enough tax for 2016 and may even be looking forward to a hefty tax refund cheque.
+If you’re like many Canadians, you’re hoping you’ve paid enough tax in 2018 and may even be looking forward to a hefty tax refund.
 You can help ensure that happens by knowing the details of your Registered Retirement Savings Plan (RRSP), what sets them apart, your contribution limit and a whole slew of other things.
 Here are the basics:

-What’s an RRSP
+What’s an RRSP?

 An RRSP is a retirement savings plan that you open at a bank or other financial institution near you.
 It’s registered by the federal government of Canada, and you can contribute to it up to an annual maximum amount.

-What’s special about RRSPs
+What’s special about RRSPs?

 Contributions to RRSPs are deductible, meaning they can be used to reduce your taxes.
 Any income you earn in the RRSP is usually exempt from tax as long as the funds remain in the plan; you generally have to pay tax when you withdraw money from the account.

-Who can open an RRSP
+Who can open an RRSP?

 If you have earned income, have a social insurance number and have filed a tax return, you can contribute to an RRSP up until December 31 of the year your spouse turns 71.

-What you can contribute
+What you can contribute?

 Your allowable RRSP contribution for the current year is the lower amount of the following: